 Find a therapist in Rowlett, Texas that meets your needs.
-Browse our comprehensive list of affordable and licensed therapists in Rowlett, to find a professional specializing in counseling people with stress, anxiety, depression, relationship issues, grief and more.
+Browse our comprehensive list of affordable and licensed therapists in Rowlett, to find a professional specializing in counseling people with stress, anxiety, depression, relationship issues, grief, and more.

 An Overview of Mental Health in Rowlett, Texas

 Every year, one in every five Americans will experience some form of mental illness.
-Although stigma surrounding the issue has begun to decrease in recent years, there is still much progress to be made.
+Although the stigma surrounding the issue has begun to decrease in recent years, there is still much progress to be made.
 The US is experiencing a mental health crisis.
 Because there are so many people suffering from mental illness, and increasingly fewer practicing mental health professionals, it is extremely difficult to get the necessary help to everyone who needs it.

 Texas is one state that is struggling with mental health care access.
-Mental Health America created a rating system it used to rank each state based on how it is handling mental health.
-Criteria include prevalence of illness, ease of care access and adult versus youth mental health.
+Mental Health America created a rating system that is used to rank each state based on how it is handling mental health.
+Criteria include prevalence of illness, ease of care access, and adult versus youth mental health.
 In 2019, Texas received an overall score of 43 out of 50 states plus Washington DC.
 The higher the number, the poorer the score.
 Furthermore, the state faired even worse in terms of access to care at number 50.
 Many factors can affect these scores, especially in a state as large as Texas.
 It’s important to investigate smaller areas as different issues affect different communities.
 One example is Rowlett, Texas.

 Rowlett at a Glance